Get Active: Local Adventures and Outdoor Activities in San Diego

-The San Diego Nature Landmarks You Don't Want To Miss
+The San Diego Nature Landmarks You Can’t Miss

 Sunset Cliffs Natural Park

-Boasting sweeping views of a magnificent horizon and sunsets that won’t soon be forgotten.
-The 1.8 scenic
+Boasting sweeping views of a magnificent horizon and sunsets that won’t soon be forgotten, Sunset Cliffs Natural Park also offers an imposing—yet more than achievable—challenge for hikers, walkers, and lovers of natural wonder.

 Torrey Pines State Natural Reserve